open-pioneer/trails-openlayers-base-packages/src/packages/selection/README.md

     // The reason that the source is not available.
 If it is not defined, the i18n value for "sourceNotAvailable" will be displayed unavailableStatusReason?: string;

-    // Performs a selection and returns a list of selection results.
+    // Performs a selection with a given selectionKind and returns a list of selection results.
-    // see the API documentation of `SelectionSource`. select(selection: SelectionKind, options: SelectionOptions): Promise<SelectionResult[]>;
+    // see the API documentation of `SelectionSource`. select(selectionKind: SelectionKind, options: SelectionOptions): Promise<SelectionResult[]>;
 }

 const selectionsources: SelectionSource[] = [new MySelectionSource()];